 No member of the compensation committee of our Board of Directors has served as one of our officers or been employed as one of our team members at any time.
 None of our executive officers serves as a member of the compensation committee of any other company that has an executive officer serving as a member of our Board of Directors.
-None of our executive officers serves as a member of the Board of Directors of any other company that has an executive officer serving as a member of the same family.
+None of our executive officers serves as a member of the Board of Directors of any other company that has an executive officer serving as a member of our compensation committee.
+None of our directors or executive officers are members of the same family.